autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/model_distillation.md

-# Knowledge Distillation in AutoMM for Text - in A Multilingual Problem
+# Knowledge Distillation in AutoMM
 :label:`sec_automm_distillation_multilingual`

-Pretrained foundation models are becoming increasingly larger these days.

-During the deployment of neural networks, limited resources always prevent us from using a larger models for better performance.
-To benefit from large models under this constraint, knowledge distillation asks a small student model to learn from a large teacher model.
+Pretrained foundation models are becoming increasingly large.
+However, these models are difficult to deploy due to limited resources available in deployment scenarios.
+To benefit from large models under this constraint, you transfer the knowledge from the large-scale teacher models to the student model, with knowledge distillation.
-In this way, the small student model can be practically deployed under real-world constraints, while in the mean time more knowledge is captured by the large teacher model.
+In this way, the small student model can be practically deployed under real-world scenarios, while the performance will be better than training the student model from scratch thanks to the teacher.

-In this tutorial, we introduce how `MultiModalPredictor` can help you complete a distillation task.
-For the purpose of demonstration, we use the [Cross-Lingual Paraphrase Adversaries from Word Scrambling (PAWS-X)](https://arxiv.org/pdf/1908.11828.pdf) dataset, which conprises 23,659 human translated PAWS evaluation pairs in six typologically distinct languages:
+In this tutorial, we introduce how to adopt `MultiModalPredictor` for knowledge distillation.
+For the purpose of demonstration, we use the [Cross-Lingual Paraphrase Adversaries from Word Scrambling (PAWS-X)](https://arxiv.org/pdf/1908.11828.pdf) dataset, which comprises 23,659 human translated PAWS evaluation pairs in six typologically distinct languages:
 French, Spanish, German, Chinese, Japanese, and Korean.
-We will demonstrate how to use a large model to guide the learning and improve the performance of a small model in Autogluon.
+We will demonstrate how to use a large model to guide the learning and improve the performance of a small model in AutoGluon.

 ## Load Dataset